-Administrative Withdrawal
+Administrative Withdrawal/Unofficial Withdrawal

 It is the responsibility of the student to notify the University of any intention to withdraw from a course or withdraw from the University.
 Habitual non-attendance will be considered academic misconduct subject to an administrative withdrawal from the University.
-Habitual nonattendance is defined as a consecutive absence in any course equating to three full weeks of missed class sessions for a 15 week course and two full weeks of missed class sessions for a 7 week course.
+Habitual nonattendance is defined as a consecutive absence in any course equating to three full weeks of missed class sessions for a 15-week course and two full weeks of missed class sessions for a 7-week course.
 Students should note that faculty members may have more stringent attendance policies and standards for participation for their courses, as noted on the course syllabus.

-Students who have attended no class sessions of a course or courses for which they are registered by the end of the drop/add period (first seven days of a graduate course) will be dropped from the course(s) unless they have communicated with their instructor.
-If a student never attended any courses during the drop/add period, the student will be dropped from his/her full schedule of courses.
+The withdrawal date will be the last date of attendance for students who are administratively withdrawn from the University.
+Students who have attended no class sessions of a course or courses for which they are registered by the end of the add/drop period (first seven days of a graduate course) will be dropped from the course(s) unless they have communicated with their instructor.
+If a student never attended any courses during the add/drop period, the student will be dropped from his/her full schedule of courses.
 Financial charges may be incurred by the student.